jecec/intracranial-tumor-classification/readme.md

-## Intracranial Tumor Classification with the BRISC 2025 dataset
+# Intracranial Tumor Classification with the BRISC 2025 dataset
-Deep learning project focused in utilizing transfer learning for tumor classification from MRI data.
+Deep learning project focused in utilizing transfer learning of ResNet for tumor classification from MRI data.
+The final model classifies 3 distinct types of tumors (Meningioma, Pituitary, Glioma) or the absence of one.

 ## Installation
 Required libraries can be installed from the requirements.txt using command: